Variational Quantum Algorithms: Applications

-{\it Entanglement Spectroscopy.} Characterizing entanglement is crucial for understanding condensed matter systems, and the entanglement spectrum has proven to be useful in studying topological order.
+Characterizing entanglement is crucial for understanding condensed matter systems, and the entanglement spectrum has proven to be useful in studying topological order.
 Several VQAs have been introduced to extract the entanglement spectrum of a quantum state~\cite{QSVD,larose2019variational,cerezo2020variational}.
-Since the entanglement spectrum can be viewed as the principlal components of a reduced density matrix, algorithms for PCA can be used for this purpose.
-This includes the VQAs discussed in Sec.~\ref{sec:ML}.
-In addition, one can also employ the variational algorithm for quantum singular value decomposition introduced in~\cite{QSVD}.
-One can envision then using these algorithms to characterize the entanglement (and for example, topological order) in a ground state that was prepared by VQE, and hence different VQAs can be used together in a complementary manner.
+Since the entanglement spectrum can be viewed as the principlal components of a reduced density matrix, algorithms for PCA can be used for this purpose, including the VQAs discussed before.
+In addition, one can also use the variational algorithm for quantum singular value decomposition introduced in Ref.~\cite{QSVD}.
+These algorithms could potentially characterize the entanglement (and for example, topological order) in a ground state that was prepared by VQE, and hence different VQAs can be used together in a complementary manner.